 Having previously had a career in the financial sector and as an estate agent in central London, I have rebalanced my life and now teach yoga after graduating with The International Sivananda Yoga Vedanta Centre.

 I look back to my first steps on the path to yoga in the 1990's, I had just joined a health club in the City of London and, shortly thereafter, for no particular reason other than curiosity, I decided to join a yoga class.
 It was some years later when I recalled looking back to those first small steps and to my yoga teacher saying that she thought I had become

 "still".
-It was only some time afterwards when I realised the significance of what she was saying.
+It was only some time afterwards when I realised the significance of what she had said.
 She meant that my mind had become quiet in a polite way of course!
 Later, I understood that the reason why yoga is practiced is to reach a state of total relaxation of the mind and body in order to meditate and, ultimately, be at one with the divine.
-I suppose my yoga teacher probably could see that I was coming to class with the baggage of the day which probably manifested itself with unsteady balancing poses and fidgeting when sitting cross legged in class.
+I suppose my yoga teacher probably could see that I had been coming to class with the baggage of the day which probably manifested itself with unsteady balancing poses and fidgeting when sitting cross legged in class.
 This insight has made me aware of how our busy lives today affect our minds and bodies, making them also busy and the practice I teach encompasses pranayama (breathing) and a few minutes of meditation in addition to the traditional asanas, providing a comprehensive experience of Hatha Yoga.

 Thanks for visiting Yoga Chap and I look forward to seeing you in class.